OSVVM/OSVVM-Scripts/README.rst

-If you were to open testbench_MultipleMemory.pro, you would find that RunTest is used instead as it is an abbreviation for the analyze, TestCase and simulate when the names are the same.
+If you were to open testbench_MultipleMemory.pro, you would find that RunTest is used instead as it is an abbreviation for the analyze, TestName and simulate when the names are the same.

 Simulating with Generics
 --------------------------